aws-ia/terraform-aws-cloudwan/examples/base_policy/README.md

 <!-- BEGIN_TF_DOCS -->
-# AWS Cloud WAN Module - Example with a Network Manager Global Network created
+# AWS Cloud WAN Module - Example with base\_policy

-This example creates a Cloud WAN Core Network from scratch.
-It supposes that a Network Manager Global Network is already created, so it takes the ID as parameter.
+This example creates a Network Manager Global Network and Cloud WAN Core Network from scratch, using the base\_policy attribute.

 ## Usage